Aviah/one-click-django-docs/project_ref.md

 ## Project Layout

-The specific layout is a mixture of common practices and personal prefrences.
+The specific layout is a mixture of common practices and personal preferences.
 However, django is flexible and everything could be easily changed:

 **Production**